adhawkins/SimpleLibraryViews/README.md

 Usage
 -----

-In order to use the Simple Library Views plugin, first you should define the names of the virtual libary views you wish to create.
+In order to use the Simple Library Views plugin, first you should define the names of the virtual library views you wish to create.
 This is done by entering the list of library view names into the plugin's settings page, separating each name with a semi-colon.

 Once the names of the library views have been defined, albums can be added to a library view by creating a file named: